partykit/partykit/apps/docs/src/content/docs/guides/scaling-partykit-servers-with-hibernation.md

 ```

 ## Background

+PartyKit enables your app to scale up to tens of thousands of connections.
+This is achieved thanks to the Hibernation API, which allows offloading the memory burden to the PartyKit platform instead of managing them inside the Party instance process.

 - PartyKit can scale up to tens of thousands of connections, thanks to Hibernation
 - The limit to scale per party instance is typically the 128MB memory